syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 {% endhighlight %}
 {% endtabs %}

-### GroupExpanded event
+### GroupExpanded Event

-The [SfListView.GroupExpanded](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupExpanded_EV.html) event occurs after the group is expanded.
+The [SfListView.GroupExpanded](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupExpanded_EV.html) event occurs after expanding the group.

-The [GroupExpandCollapseChangedEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GroupExpandCollapseChangedEventHandler.html) of the `GroupExpanded` event provides the information about the expanded group and it has the following member.
+The [GroupExpandCollapseChangedEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GroupExpandCollapseChangedEventHandler.html) of the `GroupExpanded` event provides the information about the expanded group and it has the following member:

-`Groups` - Gets a list of groups which are expanded.
+`Groups`: Gets a list of expanded groups.

-### GroupCollapsing event
+### GroupCollapsing Event

 The [SfListView.GroupCollapsing](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupCollapsing_EV.html) event occurs when the group is being collapsed.

-The [GroupExpandCollapseChangingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GroupExpandCollapseChangingEventHandler.html) of the `GroupCollapsing` event provides the information about the collapsing group and it contains the following member.
+The [GroupExpandCollapseChangingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GroupExpandCollapseChangingEventHandler.html) of the `GroupCollapsing` event provides the information about the collapsing group and it contains the following members:

-`Groups` - Gets a list of groups which are being collapsed.
+`Groups`: Gets a list of groups being collapsed.

-`Cancel` - Decides whether to cancel the group collapsing.
+`Cancel`: Decides whether to cancel the group collapsing or not.

-You can cancel the group is being collapsed by using `GroupExpandCollapseChangingEventArgs.Cancel` of `GroupCollapsing` event.
+You can cancel the group is being collapsed by using the `GroupExpandCollapseChangingEventArgs.Cancel` of `GroupCollapsing` event.

 {% tabs %}
 {% highlight xaml %}